webfactory/docker-psalm/README.md

 This repository contains everything to build a simple Docker image to run [Psalm](https://github.com/vimeo/psalm/).
 The image will also include a few Psalm plugins.

+The image is built for the `amd64` and `arm64` platforms.
+A GitHub Actions workflow is used to build the image weekly, so the PHP version used should be up-to-date and new Psalm versions should show up automatically.

 ## Running the Published Image

 The resulting image is published at https://ghcr.io/webfactory/psalm.